ThreeSixtyGiving/standard/documentation/technical/codelists.md

 The codes from this codelist can be published in three fields:

-* Recipient Org:Location:Geographic Code Type
+* Recipient Org:Location:Country Code
-* Funding Org:Location:Geographic Code Type
+* Funding Org:Location:Country Code
-* Beneficiary Location:Geographic Code Type
+* Beneficiary Location:Country Code

 The Geocode fields are part of objects which are an array.
 This means that multiple iterations of the field can be included when a publisher has more than one location to share per grant.